Early Career Development

 DISTINGUISHED PANEL SESSION

-Dr. Theresa Pape, DrPH, MA, CCC-SLP/L will moderate a panel of experts, including:
+Dr. Theresa Pape, DrPH, MA, CCC-SLP/L from the Northwestern Feinberg School of Medicine will moderate a panel of experts, including:

 The course will then include three breakout sessions led by early-career, mid-career and senior rehabilitation scientists: